QinIndexCode/expo-lite-data-store/README_EN.md

 ### Non-encrypted Mode

-By default, the database uses non-encrypted mode and will not trigger any biometric authentication:
+By default, the database uses non-encrypted mode and **will not trigger any biometric authentication**:

 ```typescript
 // Non-encrypted mode (default)